emaanr/notes/Other/Git/git-literate.md

 # Git Literate

-    Get lit...erate about Git glossary items and terminology!
+    Get lit...erate about Git glossary items and terminology.

 # Table of Contents